ravindrap123/forget-dummy/README.md

 # ForgetDummy

-Forget Dummy main aim is to fake spot counterfeit products in the checkout cart
+Forget Dummy main aim is to spot counterfeit products in the checkout cart of any ecommerce website 🦸‍♂.

 ## Development server